-Students are required to participate in all regularly scheduled or substituted clinical practicums.
+Students are required to successfully complete a minimum number of clinical hours in each clinical practicum course as listed in the course syllabus.
 Clinical practicums are defined as: practicum/clinical/simulation/Inter-Professional Education/laboratory experiences as they strive to meet course objectives/outcomes.
 Failure to complete all regularly scheduled or substituted clinical practicums places the student at risk for not meeting course objectives.
 Students absent from clinical practicums may receive a failing grade if the absence is not appropriately communicated and/or the amount of missed clinical hours exceeds the amount of time that clinical faculty can accommodate for make-up.
-Students may be allowed to withdraw according to IUSON Policy VI-A-12 if clinical hours cannot be made up or take an incomplete according to University policy as dictated by the timing and circumstances surrounding the absences.
+Students may be allowed to withdraw according to IUSON Policy AFS-23 if clinical hours cannot be made up or take an incomplete according to University policy as dictated by the timing and circumstances surrounding the absences.
 IUSON Policy AFS-22.